About Syracuse University

 - 24-Hour Support (Call 315.443.8000): Syracuse University students experiencing a mental health crisis, seeking support for sexual assault or relationship violence, or needing urgent medical consultation can receive free confidential services 24 hours a day, seven days a week by calling 315.443.8000.
 Please note, routine consultations should hold until the next business day.

 - Visit the Barnes Center at the Arch Emergency webpage for additional information.

 Each year, all full-time, matriculated undergraduate, graduate and law students are required to demonstrate proof of qualifying health insurance coverage or enroll into the Student Health Insurance Plan.
 Students within traditionally online degree programs are not eligible to enroll in or waive the Student Health Insurance Plan.

 Failure to take action or receive an approved waiver by the deadline, will result in automatic enrollment into the Student Health Insurance Plan and the anticipated premium fee to remain on the student’s Bursar account.
 Additionally, this will result in a delay of active insurance coverage and access to insurance cards.
-Visit Student Health Insurance Requirements for deadlines and to learn more.
+Visit the Barnes Center at The Arch Student Health Insurance webpage for deadlines and to learn more.

 - Documentation of two doses of measles, mumps and rubella (MMR) or proof of immunity.